DonnieTD/Liminal/ReadMe.md

 What does this execution mean?

 The analyzer:
-- consumes the World sequence
+- consumes the World timeline
 - never re-executes the program
 - never mutates Worlds
 - derives artifacts such as: